blueskyfish/heringsfish-log/readme.md

 # Heringsfish Log

 > A small tool for watch the server log from Payara / Glassfish application server.
-It works together with heringsfish-cli
+It works together with [heringsfish-cli](https://github.com/blueskyfish/heringsfish-cli).

 ## Table of Content